Scroll down

 • The customer would then be notified that their application has not been approved

-• In some, but not all cases, the outcome of an assessment can be the recommendation for provision of one or more elements
+• Assessment: There will be an assessment to explore workplace-related barriers to employment and make recommendations on how these can be overcome.
+In some, but not all cases, the outcome of an assessment can be the recommendation for provision of one or more elements

-• If, after the assessment, no elements are approved, the customer will be notified
+• No further provision approved: If, after the assessment, no elements are approved,the customer will be notified

-2. If one or more elements are approved, the customer is notified and a grant is approved to cover all or some of the costs of the approved provision
+2. Element approved: If one or more elements are approved, the customer is notified and a grant is approved to cover all or some of the costs of the approved provision

 Applicants cannot appeal against a level of reward, but for each award, an applicant is allowed one reconsideration by a different assessor.
 Reviews take place, at a minimum, annually.